Hama101/PFE_FLASK_API/readme.md

 # Project PFE (no name yet for this project !!)
 ## _FLASK AI based API_
+## INTRODUCTION
+The main idea behind this app is to create an food image classifier using [TensorFlow](https://www.tensorflow.org/) and then to retrieve some cooking tutorials from [YouTube](https://www.youtube.com/).
 ## INSTALLATION

 - Clone this repo (ps: you may run into some problem with AI modules)